ireshka/BookShelf/README.md

 This app was created as a part of the CodersCamp project (2019, Warsaw group) - fourth project - backend JavaScript, introduction to Node.js.

+You can check source repo at [Project Mentor Github Page](https://github.com/dobrzyckahanna/BookStore).

 We created an app (with books database) in which you are able to add / edit / delete books as editor (authorization) and add comment and rating after registration and login (authentication).

 ## :blue_book: Getting Started